-Overview of NYC Nursery School
+Overview of Private Nursery School in NYC

-You might have heard stories from friends who wrote six ‘essays’ – or more – so their two year old could sing, paint and glue.
+You might have heard stories from friends who wrote six ‘essays’ or more so their two year old could sing, paint and glue.
 Or you might be happily unaware of such boring tales.
-But it always sounds worse than it is – there are lots of great schools to choose from and the process is really not a big deal as long as you know how it works.
+But it always sounds worse than it is.
+There are lots of great schools to choose from and the process is really not a big deal as long as you know how it works.

 Selecting the Nursery School

 Close to home works for most!
-But some travel too – either way the best place for the list of all the options is the Parents League and then check out each school’s website for more details on the age of acceptance (usually between 18 months and 3 years depending on the school).
+But some travel too.
+Either way the best place for the list of all the options is the Parents League and then check out each school’s website for more details on the age of acceptance (usually between 18 months and 3 years depending on the school).

 The Nursery School Applications Process

-NYC Nursery School Deadlines
+Nursery School Application Deadlines